Stephen Clarey: Community service

 Clarey has been active in community and civic affairs since retiring from the navy.
-He was treasurer and president of the San Diego USO and helped establish a permanent USO reception center at the San Diego International Airport and a 14,000- square foot downtown USO recreation facility.
+He was treasurer and president of the San Diego USO and helped establish a permanent USO reception center at San Diego International Airport and a 14,000- square foot downtown USO recreation facility.
 He was a member of the San Diego County Citizens’ Commission on Local Government and Efficiency; was the Secretary of the Board of Governors of Alvarado Hospital; and was a founding director of the San Diego Fleet Week Foundation.
-He is a member of the Chancellor's Associates at UC San Diego and, as a member of the Executive Committee of the UC San Diego Osher Lifelong Learning Institute, overseas the curriculum and program development and marketing programs.
+He is a member of the Chancellor's Associates at UC San Diego and, as a long-time member of the leadership team at the UC San Diego Osher Lifelong Learning Institute, overseas curriculum and program development, and community outreach programs.

-He is married to the former Roberta ("Bonnie") Rouzee of Manhasset, NY (Smith College ’63), former president of RR Clarey Associates, an industrial training consulting company.
+He was married to the former Roberta ("Bonnie") Rouzee (now deceased) of Manhasset, NY (Smith College ’63), former president of RR Clarey Associates, an industrial training consulting company.
 The Clareys have two adult children.